PRECIOUS-Gold prices ease ahead of Fed minutes as dollar firms

 China’s silver imports fell 22.1 percent in July to 212,029 kg, official customs data showed on Wednesday, while its platinum imports rose 20 percent to 8,941 kg, with imports from South Africa, its biggest supplier, up 38 percent to 5,780 kg.

 Chinese palladium imports fell 15 percent last month to 1,669 kg.
-(Additional reporting by A. Ananthalakshmi in Singapore, editing by Jan Harvey, William Hardy and David Evans)
+(Additional reporting by A. Ananthalakshmi in Singapore, editing by William Hardy)